 If the ship is equipped with an anemometer, the PMO should provide the ship with a wind plotting board and explain its use.
 The PMO should evaluate the wind system exposure and discuss the qualities of the instrument with the deck officers.
-Ship's officers should be encouraged to have their anemometers checked by a qualified technician at least semiannually and calibrated if necessary and where to locate NWS forecast services and Internet websites.
+Ship's officers should be encouraged to have their anemometers checked by a qualified technician at least semiannually and calibrated if necessary.

-- 5.3.3 Explanation of Use of NWS Forecast Services.
+5.3.3.
+Explanation of Use of NWS Forecast Services.
 Discussion of radio facsimile broadcast schedules and products, as well as radio broadcasts of forecasts, synopses, warnings, and analyses, should be brought to the attention of the ship's officers.
-If necessary, shipboard personnel should be provided instructions on the interpretation and use of these NWS forecast products. - 5.3.4 Visitation Services to Foreign Ships.
+If necessary, shipboard personnel should be provided where to locate NWS forecast services and Internet websites as well as the instructions on the interpretation and use of these NWS forecast products.

+5.3.4 Visitation Services to Foreign Ships.
 Ships recruited by foreign meteorological services or foreign ships not participating in any observing program should be visited by PMOs when time permits and visits can be arranged.
-The activities of the PMO on these courtesy ship visits should be the same as if visiting a vessel in the U.S. VOS program. - 5.3.5 Visitation Services to U.S. Government and Private Research Ships.
-Every effort should be made to encourage the cooperation of ships that sail under the following Government-sponsored programs: - a.
-U.S. Coast Guard
+The activities of the PMO on these ship visits should be the same as if visiting a vessel in the U.S. VOS program.
+The internationally approved Foreign VOS Inspection Form (VOSP001) should be completed and returned to the U.S. VOS Program Office for promulgation to the appropriate Foreign VOS management office.

+5.3.5.
+Visitation Services to U.S. Government and Private Research Ships.
+Every effort should be made to encourage the cooperation of ships that sail under the following Government-sponsored programs:

-- b.
+- a.
+U.S. Coast Guard - b.
 National Oceanic and Atmospheric Administration (NOAA) - c.
 Ships engaged in Government-funded research

 Visitation services should be offered to all ships in the various categories listed above.
 Services to NOAA ships should be coordinated through National Ocean Service Marine Centers, National Marine Centers, and National Marine Fisheries Service Research Centers and Laboratories.
+Military Sealift Command (MSC) ships are supported operationally and logistically by the U.S. Navy as their observation reports are not publicly releasable.